py-ranoid/py-ranoid.github.io/_posts/2018-10-18-lstm-join-names-p1.markdown

 ## Training the LSTM on our dataset of Names

 - Finally, we use the functions defined above to fetch data and train the model
+- I trained for 30 epochs since the loss almost seemed to stagnate after that
+- This depends on the dataset that's being used and complexity of the sequences.

 ```python
 X,y,char_indices, indices_char = get_vectors(get_seq(get_data()))